ajermakovics/eclipse-jmockit/README.md

 Installation
 --
-In Eclipse 3.7 (Indigo):
+In Eclipse instlall using the [Marketplace Client](http://marketplace.eclipse.org/content/jmockit-eclipse-plug) from the Help menu

-Using Update site:
+Alternatively you can use the Update site:
  - https://raw.github.com/ajermakovics/jmockit-eclipse-updatesite/master

-Or:
- - Copy the [plugin jar](http://github.com/ajermakovics/eclipse-jmockit-assist/downloads) to `eclipse/dropins` folder.
-Restart Eclipse.

 License